mlesnoff/ReadAsd.jl/README.md

 ### A Julia package to read ASD binay files of spectra

-Read binary data created by the ASD Inc. portable spectrometer instruments, such as the FieldSec (for more information, see <http://www.asdi.com/products/fieldspec-spectroradiometers>).
-Spectral data can be extracted from the ASD files to reflectance (default), raw (DN), white reference, or radiance.
+Read **single** binary files created by the ASD Inc. portable spectrometer instruments, such as the FieldSec (for more information, see <http://www.asdi.com/products/fieldspec-spectroradiometers>).
+The extracted spectral data can be returned as reflectance (default), raw (DN), white reference, or radiance.
 The metadata contained in the ASD files are also extracted.

 The core extracting functions of ReadAsd.jl are a port in pure Julia from the **R package `asdreader`** (Roudier & Lalibert, 2017), available [here](https://cran.r-project.org/web/packages/asdreader/index.html) and